Iranian plateau

-The Iranian plateau or Persian plateau is a geological feature spanning parts of the Caucasus, Central Asia, South Asia, and West Asia.
+The Iranian plateau or Persian plateau is a geological feature spanning parts of Central Asia, South Asia, West Asia, and the South Caucasus.
 It makes up part of the Eurasian plate, and is wedged between the Arabian plate and the Indian plate.
-The plateau is situated between the Zagros Mountains to the west, the Caspian Sea and the Köpet Dag to the north, the Armenian Highlands and the Caucasus Mountains to the northwest, the Strait of Hormuz and the Persian Gulf to the south, and the Indian subcontinent to the southeast.
+The plateau is situated between the Zagros Mountains to the west, the Caspian Sea and the Köpet Dag to the north, the Armenian Highlands to the northwest, the Strait of Hormuz and the Persian Gulf to the south, the Indian subcontinent to the southeast, and the Hindu Kush and Sulaiman Mountains to the east.

 As a historical region, it includes Parthia, Media, Persis, and some of the previous territories of Greater Iran.
 The Zagros form the plateau's western boundary, and its eastern slopes may also be included in the term.
 The Encyclopædia Britannica excludes "lowland Khuzestan" explicitly and characterizes Elam as spanning "the region from the Mesopotamian plain to the Iranian Plateau".

 Stretching from the Caspian Sea in the northwest to the Sulaiman Mountains in the southeast, the Iranian Plateau extends nearly 2000 km.
-It encompasses the majority of Iran, all of Afghanistan, and the parts of Pakistan that are situated to the west of the Indus River, (Note: Balochistan and Khyber Pakhtunkhwa.) covering an area of some 3700000 km2 In spite of being called a plateau, it is far from flat, and contains several mountain ranges; its highest point is Noshaq in the Hindu Kush at 7492 m, and its lowest point is the Lut Desert to the east of Kerman, Iran, at below 300 m.
+It encompasses the majority of Iran, all of Afghanistan, and the parts of Pakistan that are situated to the west of the Indus River, (Note: Balochistan and Khyber Pakhtunkhwa.) covering an area of some 3700000 km2.
+In spite of being called a plateau, it is far from flat, and contains several mountain ranges; its highest point is Noshaq in the Hindu Kush at 7492 m, and its lowest point is the Lut Desert to the east of Kerman, Iran, at below 300 m.